leanghok120/Weather-CLI/README.md

-# Weather-CLI
+# moon

-A command-line interface (CLI) application built in Python that fetches weather information using the OpenWeather API.
+A **simple** CLI built in Go that fetches weather information using the OpenWeather API.

 ## Features